rizo85/reading-notes/class-13.md

 ### Local Storage

-Mark Pilgrom says that the local storage we know know is mostly due to a clever solution found by HTML5.
+Mark Pilgrim says that the local storage we know know is mostly due to a clever solution found by HTML5.

 I used to think cookies were the solution but these are too small, not secure enough most of the time, and can just be slow on your site: not ideal.